 SonicAire proprietary technology combines two methods to control dust flow.

 SonicAire fans use high-velocity airflow to clean overhead areas.
-The strength of this airflow effectively prevents the accumulation of combustible dust particles on overhead structures in the facility.
+The strength of this airflow effectively prevents the accumulation of combustible dust or grain particles on overhead structures in the facility.

 Typical airflow includes upward thermal currents which naturally lift and carry particles to overhead areas of facilities, where dust quickly accumulates and can become a fire hazard.
 SonicAire industrial dust control fans prevent these upward thermal currents from holding dust in the air.